 - The Sacred Heart Chapel is open day and evenings.
 All are welcome.

 - Appalachia Project: Spend a week in the summer at the Big Laurel Learning Center in Naugatuck, West Virginia running a camp for children.
 Experience the beauty of the people and the land.

 - Boxtown at Bethany: Come and spend an evening with women and children of Bethany House.
 Learn what it is like to be homeless on Long Island.

-- Boxtown at Molloy College: Overnight sleepout (in a box!)and sponsor fundraising for Bethany House.
+- Boxtown at Molloy College: Sleepout overnight in a box and raise funds for Bethany House.
 Learn about and experience the life of the homeless for a night.

-- Midnight Runs: Collecting, preparing and delivering food and clothes by van to the homeless on the streets of Manhattan between the hours of 10 p.m. and 3 a.m.
+- Midnight Runs: Collect, prepare and deliver food and clothes by van to the homeless on the streets of Manhattan between the hours of 10 p.m. and 3 a.m.

-- Urban Challenge: Serving the poor of Camden, NJ through Catholic social teaching at the Romero Center.
-Four day overnight experience.
+- Urban Challenge: Serving the poor of Camden, New Jersey through Catholic social teaching at the Romero Center.
+This is a four day, overnight experience.
 All faiths welcome.

 - Serving the Poor at Home: Local soup kitchen and outreach center.

-- Sponsor a Family: Be Santa for a poor family in need!
-Gift-giving to specific famies of Our Lady of Loretto Parish who will have little this Christmas.
+- Sponsor a Family: Be Santa for a family in need!
+Gift-giving to specific families of Our Lady of Loretto Parish who will have little at Christmas.

 - Many other service opportunites over the course of the semester.

 - Spend time in our lounge, Public Sqaure Room 390, to study, meet other students or just to relax during the day.

 - The Campus Ministers and Chaplain are always available if you need someone to talk to.
 No appointment necessary.